 admin January 1st, 2014

-Pennies for Puppies© is a 501c3 non-profit organization dedicated to the establishment enhancement, and expansion of the Patrol and Search and Rescue K-9 and Mounted Special Operations Units of the Snohomish County Sheriff’s Office and the City of Snohomish, as well as Snohomish County Volunteer Search and Rescue K-9 teams.
+Pennies for Puppies© is a 501c3 non-profit organization dedicated to the establishment enhancement, and expansion of the Patrol and Search and Rescue K-9 and Mounted Special Operations Units of the Snohomish County Sheriff’s Office, City of Snohomish, City of Arlington as well as Snohomish County Volunteer Search and Rescue K-9 teams.
 This support includes, but is not limited to, all K-9 acquisition, provision of supplies, equipment, training, and related travel for K-9 and Mounted teams.

 “PENNIES” DEDICATES PROCEEDS TO OSO LANDSLIDE K-9 SPECIAL OPERATIONS